About the Author

 Can I qualify for life insurance with an ALS diagnosis?

 Based on our analysis of underwriting guidelines from major life insurance carriers, traditional term and whole life insurance policies are generally not available to individuals with an ALS diagnosis.
-However, alternative coverage options exist that don’t require medical underwriting.
+However, guaranteed issue final expense policies are designed specifically for this situation—they accept individuals with serious health conditions without medical underwriting.

 Why do insurance companies consider ALS a high-risk condition?